MothershipApp/mothership-js/README.md

 ### Build

-This will build both the library and the plugin packages
+This will build both the library and the js module packages

 ```sh
 yarn build-lib